 The program brings together simulation-based education throughout the medical center, health sciences campus, and university.
 It makes use of a variety of simulation modalities for teaching, practice, performance assessment, and maintenance of skills such as:

 - Self-directed learning opportunities

-- A variety of hands-on skills lab opportunities utilizing part-task trainers and models
+- Hands-on, procedural skills opportunities utilizing task trainers and models

-- The use of patient care areas for in-situ simulation experience
+- The use of clinical areas for an in-situ simulation experience

 Simulation sessions allow faculty to emphasize patient safety concepts, teach and assess knowledge and skills, decision making, resuscitation concepts, teamwork and communication skills, and assist the trainee in building confidence and competency.
 The Clinical Simulation Center provides a collaborative learning environment where trainees and practicing health professionals learn, train, work, and rehearse together in a nonthreatening, simulated clinical environment.